Please review the eligibility and selection criteria here.

 J. Mary Taylor Award

-The J. Mary Taylor Award was developed collaboratively by the Human Diversity Committee and the ASM Office of the Ombudspersons, and honors our first female president, Dr. J. Mary Taylor (President 1982–1984).
+The J. Mary Taylor Award was developed collaboratively by the Inclusion, Diversity, Equity, and Anti-Bias Committee (formerly the Human Diversity Committee) and the ASM Office of the Ombudspersons, and honors our first female president, Dr. J. Mary Taylor (President 1982–1984).
 Mary’s leadership for the Society and the institutions she lead exemplifies our commitment to diversity, inclusivity, and equity within the field of mammalogy.
 This award recognizes the impact of an individual or a team through contributions that promote and improve the accessibility, inclusivity, and diversity of our discipline or of our Society.

 Mary Taylor (1931–2019) broke barriers throughout her career.
 She was a consummate mammalogist and deeply committed to both the ASM and to her students, graduate and undergraduate alike.
 She was noted for her sound fiscal planning and her groundbreaking research as a field and museum biologist.
 Among her positions, she served as Professor of Zoology and Director of the Cowan Vertebrate Museum at the University of British Columbia, Executive Director of the Cleveland Museum of Natural History, Chairperson of the IUCN Rodent Specialist Committee, and Vice President of the Association of Science Museum Directors.
 We remember her fondly for her leadership, her “can do” personality, and friendship within the ASM.
 In recognition of her accomplishments, she was awarded Honorary Membership in 2001.
 For additional details on Mary’s life and accomplishments see Horner et al. (1996) and Woolley (In press).